Snap HQ spoils community, Venice Beach protesters say

 The protesters accuse Snap of buying up whole blocks of real estate and illegally using many properties zoned for residential use as office space.
 Locals also have complained that Snap's private security service often blocks off public streets.

 "I would rather see them get a campus," said Venice Beach resident Barbara Londale, 36.
-According to her, Snap has purchased 30 properties up against the Venice beachfront sidewalk that harbours various eateries, bars, shops and the neighbourhood's famous bohemian stretch of outdoor vendors.
+According to her, Snap has purchased 30 properties up against the Venice beachfront sidewalk that harbors various eateries, bars, shops and the neighborhood's famous bohemian stretch of outdoor vendors.

-The company issued a statement on Thursday insisting that it has worked "closely with local schools and nonprofits to be a good neighbour."
+The company issued a statement on Thursday insisting that it has worked "closely with local schools and nonprofits to be a good neighbor."

 "We don't just have our headquarters here; many of us also call Venice home," Snap spokesman Kevin Galvin said.
 "No one could have anticipated how quickly we've grown, and we have already begun focusing our future growth outside of Venice."